The Ultimate Vampire

-The Ultimate Vampire (殭屍至尊) is a 1991 Hong Kong film directed by Andrew Lau and starring Lam Ching-ying and Chin Siu-ho.
-It is a spin-off of the 1985 Hong Kong movie Mr. Vampire, Lam Ching-ying reprises his role as a Taoist priest.
+The Ultimate Vampire (殭屍至尊) is a 1991 comedy horror Hong Kong film directed by Andrew Lau and starring Lam Ching-ying and Chin Siu-ho.
+It is a spin-off of the 1985 Hong Kong film Mr. Vampire, Lam Ching-ying reprises his role as a Taoist priest.

 Plot

 Master Gau's (Lam Ching-ying) village get overtaken by vampires, so Master Gau and his assistants must join forces to rid their village of the vampires.
 Master Gau must also take care of his assistants who befriend a ghost.

 Box office

 The Ultimate Vampire ran 1 January 1991 - 11 January 1991 and grossed HK$6,631,216.00 at the box office.